Managing temporary elevated access to your AWS environment

 Once the user obtains a session, they can complete the task they need to perform in the AWS target environment using either the AWS Management Console or AWS CLI.

 The IAM roles that users assume when they invoke temporary elevated access should be dedicated for this purpose.
 They must have a trust policy that allows the broker to assume them.
 The trusted principal is the Lambda execution role used by the broker’s /federate… API endpoints.
-This ensures that the only way to assume those roles is through the broker.
+This helps make sure that the only way to assume those roles is through the broker.

 In this way, when the necessary conditions are met, the broker assumes the requested role in your AWS target environment on behalf of the user, and passes the resulting temporary credentials back to them.
 By default, the temporary credentials last for one hour.
 For the duration of a user’s elevated access they can invoke multiple sessions through the broker, if required.